 1. Jobs from employers you won’t find on most job boards.

-If you are looking for a job with a small local employer, craigslist is often a gold mine because it is very visible but also inexpensive for small employers to use to post their opportunities.
+If you are looking for work with a small local employer, Craigslist is often a gold mine because it is very visible but also inexpensive for small employers to use to post their opportunities.

-Craigslist offers a wide range of jobs beyond the typical professional office jobs that dominate most job boards, including construction, retail, transportation, restaurant cooks and wait staff, crews for movies and TV shows, and more, depending on the location covered by the craigslist.
+Craigslist offers a wide range of jobs beyond the typical professional office jobs that dominate most job boards, including local construction, retail, transportation, restaurant cooks and wait staff, crews for movies and TV shows, and more, depending on the location covered by the Craigslist.

-Relentlessly organized by location, craigslist offers all of the traditional classified ad sections plus quite a bit more.
-The locations covered include the US, Canada, Mexico, Europe, China, India, Japan, the Philippines, the Middle East, Australia, New Zealand, Latin America, the Caribbean, Africa, Australia, New Zealand, and more!
+Relentlessly organized by location, Craigslist offers all of the traditional classified ad sections plus quite a bit more.
+The locations covered include the US, Canada, Mexico, Europe, China, India, Japan, the Philippines, the Middle East, Australia, New Zealand, Latin America, the Caribbean, Africa, Australia, New Zealand, and more so it’s easy to search for a “job near me” in the right help-wanted section.

 2 Important Cautions